geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

 Priority can be changed manually by specifying a priority number.
 If this priority number is already occupied by another rule, this will cause that rule and all rules after it to shift one place to a lower priority.

+If using the IP Address range to limit access then on Linux (and other systems with IPv6 enabled) to add the ``-Djava.net.preferIPv4Stack=true`` flag to the GeoServer startup options to make sure that the IP range matching works with IPv4 style addresses.
+Currently, IPv6 style address ranges are not supported by GeoFence.

 When Access type LIMIT is selected, additional options are displayed that allows the user to select the Catalog Mode and the Allowed Area (WKT) associated with this rule.

 .. figure:: images/limit.png